PhoebeIvana/cloud20-uas/README.md

 ![Image](https://github.com/user-attachments/assets/afe3c196-74ef-4e83-a311-12d83f638c78)

-The range of VLAN IDs that can be utilized to isolate network traffic from guests is specified by the VLAN range.
-To keep traffic separate and boost security, each guest network can be given its own VLAN ID.
+The VLAN range describes the limit of VLAN ID’s that can be used to merge network traffic from guests.
+To maintain segregation and increase security, each guest network can be assigned a separate VLAN ID.

 - **VLAN Range**: `3300-3399`

 #### Cluster Configuration

-A cluster is a collection of hosts that share access to primary storage and run the same hypervisor.
+Cluster is defined as a set of hosts having common access to primary storage and running the same hypervisor.

 ![Image](https://github.com/user-attachments/assets/5c593c93-f912-414c-8284-a65c4fb3a520)